Modern Index Strategy

 MSCI - A GLOBAL LEADER IN EQUITY INDEXES

-2 Assets under management (AUM) as of December 31, 2020, reported on March 31, 2021 using data from eVestment for active institutional funds and Morningstar for active retail funds.
+1 Assets under management (AUM) as of June 30, 2021, reported on or before September 30, 2021 using data from eVestment for active institutional funds and Morningstar for active retail funds.
 Equity ETF values were based on data from Refinitiv and MSCI.
 In addition, AUM includes passive assets using available internal data.
 AUM includes notional open interest in futures and options using internal data from MSCI.
 Active retail funds include open-ended funds, closed-ended funds and insurance product funds.
 Active institutional AUM includes separate/segregated AUM, pooled/commingled AUM and mutual fund institutional AUM.
 AUM includes equity and multi-asset classes.
 AUM includes the MSCI only portion of hybrid/blended benchmarks from Morningstar and excludes feeder funds and funds of funds.
-For funds where the AUM was not reported as of December 31, 2020, the previous period AUM was utilized as an estimate.
+For funds where the AUM was not reported as of June 30, 2021, the previous period AUM was utilized as an estimate.
 MSCI does not guarantee the accuracy of third-party data.